-Category: 2.10 Assistance to Unemployed or Underemployed Workers (e.g., job training, subsidized employment, employment supports or incentives)
+Project Title: HIRE Charlotte Framework Category: 2.10 Assistance to Unemployed or

+Underemployed Workers (e.g., job training,

+subsidized employment, employment

+supports or incentives)

-Description: This project will develop the HIRE Charlotte jobs strategy framework, a data-driven vision and action plan with a recognition that low-income and minority populations in Charlotte have been severely impacted by the pandemic and can benefit from a strategic jobs framework designed to enhance upward mobility and economic growth for all.
+Description: This project has helped to develop the HIRE Charlotte jobs strategy framework, a data- driven vision and action plan with a recognition that low-income and minority populations in Charlotte have been severely impacted by the pandemic and can benefit from a strategic jobs framework designed to enhance upward mobility and economic growth for all.
 This comprehensive jobs strategy framework will work to immediately increase Charlotte's employment ecosystem's impact on creating and filling good jobs.
 This will in turn drive economic prosperity for all of Charlotte's residents and businesses.